What Is ADHD?

 • Environmental factors – Prolonged exposure to a harmful or toxic environment (e.g., living in a building with lead-based paint) can increase the chances of developing ADHD.
 Traumatic brain injury has also been linked to the development of the disorder.

-• Neurological variation – Several different alterations in brain structure, function, and composition have been identified in individuals with ADHD.
-Research suggests that variations in brain development that inhibit the production and delivery of certain chemicals are a major cause of the disorder.
-Brain differences in people diagnosed with ADHD can cause deficiencies in dopamine and noradrenaline, neurotransmitters that are vital for many mental processes.
+• Neurological variation – Several alterations in brain structure, function, and composition have been identified in individuals with ADHD.
+Research suggests that variations in brain development that inhibit the production and delivery of certain neurotransmitters could be a major cause of the disorder.
+These brain differences in people diagnosed with ADHD can lead to deficiencies in dopamine and noradrenaline, neurotransmitters that are vital for mental processes including motivation, focus, and reward.
 Individuals with ADHD have also been found to have less gray and white matter in certain areas of the brain.
+These matter are responsible for processing incoming sensory and other information (gray matter) and sending information between areas of the brain as well as to the rest of the body (white matter).

-Though some have said that watching too much TV or consuming too much sugar causes ADHD, there is insufficient evidence to substantiate these claims according to the CDC.
+Though some have said that watching too much TV or consuming too much sugar causes ADHD in children, there is insufficient evidence to substantiate these claims according to the CDC.

 Getty/AnnaStills